 - 1.2 The CPI is released every month, about three weeks after the price observation period.
-A variety of CPI time series statistics for different product classes and geographical areas are available without charge on the Statistics Canada Internet site by means of CANSIM, Statistics Canada's on-line database, and via analytical publications.3 - 1.3 The index is used for an assortment of different purposes by various users.
-One of its most important uses is by governments, businesses and individuals to adjust selected contractual or legislated payments in line with inflation.4 By linking a stream of future payments to the CPI, it is possible to ensure the purchasing power represented by those payments is unaffected by the average change in consumer prices that may occur. - 1.4 For more than two decades the Bank of Canada has based its monetary policy approach on inflation targeting, aiming to hold the rate of inflation, as measured by the CPI, between one and three per cent.
-In addition, the federal and provincial finance ministries frame their fiscal policies in terms of the income and expenditure accounts which, in turn, are reliant for their calculation on the CPI, among other statistical data sources.
-The CPI is regularly and widely reported by the news media and is the standard measure of inflation used by most Canadians. - 1.5 The CPI itself compares prices in the current month, t, to prices in the index reference period, where the index is set arbitrarily to 100.
+A variety of CPI time series for different product classes and geographical areas are available without charge on the Statistics Canada Website. - 1.3 The index is used for an assortment of different purposes by various users.
+One of its most important uses is by governments, businesses and individuals to adjust selected contractual or legislated payments in line with inflation.
+By linking a stream of future payments to the CPI, it is possible to ensure the purchasing power represented by those payments is unaffected by the average change in consumer prices that may occur.3 - 1.4 Since 1991, the Bank of Canada and the Government of Canada jointly established an inflation-targeting framework for the conduct of monetary policy.
+Based on this framework, the Bank of Canada conducts monetary policy aimed at keeping inflation, as measured by the change in the all-items CPI, at 2%, the midpoint of an inflation-control range of 1 to 3%.
+To help it achieve this target, the Bank of Canada uses a set of measures of core inflation.
+The purpose of these measures is to capture persistent price movements by eliminating transitory or sector-specific fluctuations in some components of the CPI. - 1.5 The CPI is regularly and widely reported by the news media and is the standard measure of inflation used by most Canadians. - 1.6 The CPI itself compares prices in the current month, t, to prices in the index reference period, where the index is set arbitrarily to 100.
 For many purposes it is also useful to calculate month-over-month changes or 12-month changes, comparing prices in the current month to those in the immediately previous month or the same month one year earlier.
-Contributions to percentage change are also useful because they provide the influence of changes in sub-aggregate indices to changes in aggregate indices.
-In Statistics Canada's CPI publications, all indices and percentage changes are rounded to one decimal place. - 1.6 For more on the availability and uses of the Canadian CPI, and on the interpretation of percentage changes and contributions to change in the CPI and the effect of statistical rounding on the index, refer to Chapter 2.
+Contributions to percentage change are also useful for the analysis of price change because they provide the influence of changes in sub-aggregate indices to changes in aggregate indices.
+In Statistics Canada's CPI publications, all indices and percentage changes are rounded to one decimal place. - 1.7 For more details on the availability and uses of the Canadian CPI, and on the interpretation of percentage changes and contributions to change in the CPI and the effect of statistical rounding on the index, refer to Chapter 2.